 - Construction will also be located off Sumpter Street and Norfolk Avenue Pond, along the creek

-- Impacts include closing a section of the Blackwater Creek Bike Trail for 3 months near the East Randolph Place Entrance
+- Impacts include closing a section of the Blackwater Creek Bike Trail near the East Randolph Place Entrance

 - The off-road Beaver Trail will be closed

 - Contractors will be using Blackwater Run subdivision to access the construction area to clear and log heavy timber for the first month of the project.
 This subdivision is currently under development.
 Elmwood Avenue is the planned access route for logging operations.

 - 905 feet of 12 inch sewer pipe

 - 504 feet of 8 inch sewer pipe

 - 2, 30" jack and bores (540LF) underneath the bike trail

 - 3 acres of heavy clearing inside the Natural area